-- If your children are under age 3, reduce the risk of choking by choosing toys that are at least an inch in diameter and two inches so they can’t lodge in the child’s throat or mouth.
+- Avoid choking hazards.
+Choose toys that are at least an inch in diameter and two inches in length (about the size of a toilet paper roll), so they can’t lodge in the child’s throat or mouth.

 - Children under age 10 should get battery-operated toys, not toys that need to be plugged into an electrical outlet.

 - Use caution with toys that require button batteries, by ensuring they are not easily accessible.
 If swallowed, these batteries can become lodged in the esophagus, resulting in serious injury or death.

 - Avoid toys with high-powered magnets that are small enough to be swallowed.
 If swallowed, these tiny magnets can attract each other within the body and cause serious internal injury or even death.

 - Include protective gear.
 Don’t forget a helmet with scooters, bikes, or other riding toys.

 - Discard wrappings and plastic packaging immediately after gifts have been opened.
 These are NOT toys!